 9. Love Helps You Heal Faster

 Having your partner by your side when you are injured or sick does not just get you emotional support.
-When partners share a close bond, their injuries are claimed to heal faster than compared to people who are in unhappy relationships.
+When partners share a close bond, their injuries are claimed to heal faster compared to people who are in unhappy relationships.

 10. Men Fall In Love Faster Than Women

 A study published in The Journal of Social Psychology found that men take the first step when they fall in love (5).
 They are usually the ones who say “I love you” first in a relationship.
 This may be because women are more scared of getting their heart broken.

 If you have chronic headaches, love might be what you are looking for.
 A study conducted at the Stanford University School of Medicine found that 50% of the participants who were having a headache reported their pain reduced by half after around four hours when they were administered a nasal spray with a dose of oxytocin, a love hormone.
 An additional 27% stated that they did not feel any pain at all after the same duration (6).

 12. Love And Laughter Go Together